-Our NZ Engineer Certified Container Spanz shelters cost less than lower and non-rated conventional shelters and are rated to 249kms p/h – We call it “Super Heavy Duty”… You’ll call it “Peace of Mind!”
+Our NZ Engineer Certified Container Spanz shelters cost less than lower and non-rated conventional shelters and are rated up to & including Very High Wind Zones – We call it “Super Strong”… You’ll call it “Peace of Mind!”

 No Tuffspan (PE) covers used here!